basecamp/kamal/README.md

 ### Healthcheck

-MRSK uses Docker healtchecks to check the health of your application during deployment.
+MRSK uses Docker healthchecks to check the health of your application during deployment.
 Traefik uses this same healthcheck status to determine when a container is ready to receive traffic.

 The healthcheck defaults to testing the HTTP response to the path `/up` on port 3000, up to 7 times.
 You can tailor this behaviour with the `healthcheck` setting: